znsio/specmatic-documentation/documentation/stubbing-jms.md

 ## Introduction

-The JMS standard comprises a set of Java interfaces.
-It is not a wire protocol.
-Specmatic uses the ActiveMQ implementation of JMS to stub out JMS dependencies.
-This can be used anywhere JMS is used, regardless of the specific implementation of JMS in the concerned project.
+Specmatic spins up an ActiveMQ server, and expects the system under test to use an ActiveMQ JMS client when running tests.
+This is both vendor-agnostic and easy to do, given that all JMS clients implement a Java JMS interface.

+The crux of the solution is, when running tests, to use the ActiveMQ JMS client and point the application at the ActiveMQ server started by Specmatic.
+This enables Specmatic to both see the messages sent by the system-under-test, as well as send contract-valid message to the system-under-test.

+This document describes how to stub out JMS in applications that use JNDI with Spring Boot, as we have found this to be a common enough case.
+However when you can, we recommend that in your tests you disable JNDI and use Spring annotations to instantiate the application's JMS client object.

 ### Pre-requisite Setup

-Below-mentioned dependency needs to be in pom.xml
+The below-mentioned dependency needs to be in pom.xml:

 ```
 <dependency>
     <groupId>in.specmatic</groupId>
     <artifactId>specmatic-jms</artifactId>
-    <version>0.0.1</version>
+    <version>{{ site.jms_release }}</version>
 </dependency>
 ```

-### Start JMS Server
+### Start the JMS Server

-The below code section shows how to start the JMS server.
+The code below shows how to start the JMS server.

 ```
 jmsMock = new JmsMock(new ArrayList<String>() {{